-As your pain decreases, you should try to gently increase your exercise.
-Simple activities like a daily walk, using an exercise bike or swimming on your back will help.
+If your pain decreases, you should try to gently increase your exercise.
+Simple activities like a daily walk, using an exercise bike or swimming on your back will help to improve your muscle tone and strengthen your back.
 It is best to increase your activities slowly.
 Try not to do too much as you may have more pain the next day.